top of page

 Conformation – Tracy Duff

 Whether you are experienced in the show ring or beginner in conformation we will tailor the class to fit everyone’s needs.
-The purpose of dog shows is to evaluate breeding stock against each breed's standard.
+The purpose of dog shows is to evaluate breeding stock to each breeds standard.
 You will learn ring procedures, how to stack your dog and move at a correct speed.
 This is a great class to learn how to work as a team with your dog and be ready for our Fall Show.
-Please bring a proper leash and bait/treats to class.
+Please being a proper leash and bait/treats to class.
 Drop ins are welcomed.
+Drops ins must bring proof of dogs vaccination record, payment and sign a waiver.

 Puppy Kindergarten – Karen Bos-Carey

 This class will teach the handler and the puppy basic obedience skills while also introducing the puppy to new things while building confidence.
 Puppies will have a chance to test for their S.T.A.R.
-Puppy at the end of the class.
-10/12 Spots Remaining
+Puppy at the end of the class. - 0/12 Spots Filled

 This class is for the dog/handler team with no previous experience or have taken Puppy Kindergarten.
 It’s a positive reinforcement class to learn basic skills like loose leash healing, sit, down, stay, and come.
-It’s for dogs five (5) months old and older.
-It introduces you to skills necessary to pass the Canine Good Citizen (CGC) test.
+It’s for dogs 5 months old and older.
+Canine Good Citizen (CGC) Testing will be available to participants at no charge at the end of the class session.
 It’s also a great way to get a foundation for any direction you want to take your dog, whether that be competitive obedience, rally or anything else.
-It lays the foundation to be an amazing team!
-12/12 Spots Remaining
+It lays the foundation to be an amazing team! - 0/12 Spots Filled

 Please contact at Janet Bartosh at sekcclasscoordinator@gmail.com